 Preserving specialty flours

 When it comes to properly storing specialty flours like almond flour, coconut flour, tapioca flours, nut flours, oat flour, buckwheat flour, and brown rice flour, a few considerations can help maintain their quality.
+One thing to note is the shelf like on most of these flours are even shorter than traditional wheat flour.

 First, store these gluten-free flours in a cool, dark, and dry place, such as a pantry or cupboard.
 This will prevent exposure to light and moisture, which can lead to spoilage.